bfink2017/Portfolio-Tech-Writing/README.md

 ### How It Works

 First, a file containing names to be sorted is read into the program.
+The program then uses a Scanner to gather the names from the file and place them into an ArrayList.

 ```java
 	ArrayList<String> names = new ArrayList();
 	Scanner input = new Scanner (new File ("Names.txt"));
 ```
-The program then uses a Scanner to gather the names from the file and place them into an ArrayList.

 Next, the last names are sorted using bubblesort.
+After that is completed, the first names are also sorted using bubble sort.

 ```java
 	int x = names.get(i).compareTo(names.get(i+2));